AustinWelch/Room-Mapping-Robot/README.md

 #### Initialization

-- The robot first initializes the Touch LCD and the OPT3101 sensor.

-- The robot then displays an option for cell size to the user.
+- The robot first displays an option for cell size to the user.
 The cell size options are 5cm and 10cm and this cell size represents how a pixel on the display will map to its surroundings.
 For example if the user selects 10cm each pixel will represent 10cm which means the 200x200 px box on the Touch LCD will be able to represent an area of 400 sq. meters (20m x 20m).